Landing page with styled-components and react-bootstrap

 mkdir images

-has a specific component.
+For images, react-bootstrap has a specific component.

 import Image from 'react-bootstrap/Image'